Military, businesses working to improve flawed employment system

 Though almost all veterans want jobs, and many employers want to hire them, experts say manifold inefficiencies, misconceptions and laziness plague American society’s patchwork system for employing this massive, sudden influx of returning post-9/11 veterans.
 Substantial factions within the military, business and academic communities are working to address veteran unemployment, but experts say collaboration and communication between these groups is infrequent, and often poor.

 “There are so many organizations trying to help vets find jobs, but there isn’t enough cooperation and collaboration between them.
-If you’re a vet and you’re looking at all these overlapping organizations, it’s extremely overwhelming.”
+If you’re a vet and you’re looking at all these overlapping organizations, it’s extremely overwhelming,” Pick said.